Watercraft top speed has got to be the most common question I get asked.

 Easy Speed Increases

-- Use the correct key or driving modes.
+- You should use the correct key or driving modes.

 - Make sure the wear ring and impeller are not damaged.